-Fig. 2: Study area: Plains (hashed, altitude varying between 100 and 500 meters above see level), Ardenne (black dot, altitude between 200 and 700 m) and Vosges (cross, altitude ranging from 300 to 1300 m).
+Fig. 2: Study area: Plains (hashed, altitude varying between 100 and 500 meters above see level), Ardenne (black dot, altitude between 200 and 700 m) and Vosges (cross, altitude ranging from 300 to 1500 m).
 Red squares illustrates the extend of Sentinel satellite 2 tiles which are used for the detection of bark beetle attack.

-116 the trimester.
+116 .
 Then, a Random Forest algorithm was trained on these synthetic intra-annual time

-117 serie to discriminate spruce from non-spruce pixels, based on a training set of observation from
+117 series to discriminate spruce from non-spruce pixels, based on a training set of observation from

-118 Belgium (Bolyn et al., 2018).
-Eventually, this Random Forest classifier was applied on ”spruce
+118 Belgium (Bolyn et al., 2018). this Random Forest classifier was applied on ”spruce

 119 and fir” area of Vosges and bark beetle detection was carried on only for pixels detected as spruce.